fed/stato-example/README.md

 2) Create your **reducers**:

 Reducers derive the next application state for a particular action.
+Reducers and action types have a 1:1 relationship.
 The first param is always the current state for the app, whereas the rest of the arguments are whatever payload your reducer needs.

 ```js
 export function addCountry(state, newCountry) {